quasarframework/quasar/docs/src/pages/quasar-cli/developing-mobile-apps/preparation.md

 ---
 title: Mobile App Preparation
+desc: What you need to do before developing a Quasar hybrid mobile app with Cordova.
 ---
 Before we dive in to the actual development, we need to do some preparation work.
 Here we will go over Android as the target platform.